 Khandoba as Martand Bhairav: A Model of Flexibility

 The flexibility seen in Mallu Khan is mirrored in Khandoba’s Martand Bhairav aspect.
 In this form, Khandoba operates beyond strict social or sectarian boundaries—interacting with pastoralists, village communities, and liminal spaces.
-Like Shiva, Bhairava, and Dattatreya, he embodies structural openness, enabling worship across communities without losing his core identity.

 This is the spiritual genius of the Deccan: devotion is not rigid, but expansive, allowing diverse groups to participate in protection, ritual, and shared memory.